MetalHead1986/MyDocs/Creating textual content.md

 - If your client wants to create an HTML help and PDF documents, then a single-source solution is the best option, like Adobe FrameMaker, Help+Manual, or MadCap Flare.
 - To create a knowledge base or internal developer documentation, you can rely on a Content Management System, like Confluence, which has many integration options.
 - To create API documentation, you can use tools specifically designed to maintain this documentation (Swagger, DreamFactory, and other).

-To learn more about TW tools, see [Tools and technologies](https://kb.epam.com/display/ETCCC/Tools+and+technologies?src=contextnavpagetreemode).

 After the tool is selected, you can start planning your documentation.